statsig-io/docs/docs/metrics/create.md

 Two time window options are available for user count metrics

-- Daily Participation Rate: This works just like the default event_dau metrics.
-It counts the total number of days that a user has the selected event, divided by the number of days the user is in the experiment.
+- Daily Participation Rate: It counts the total number of days that a user has the selected event, divided by the number of days the user is in the experiment.
 The result is a metric value between 0 and 1, which represents the probably of a user having the event on a daily basis.
 It works best for events that are expected to occur repeatedly for a given user.
 - One Time Event: This checks if a user has the selected event at least once during their time in the experiment.
 The result is a binary metric with value 0 or 1 for each user.
 This is ideal for events that are only expected once per user, such as sign up events.
 - Custom Attribution Window: Allows you to define a custom window after exposure to count an event towards a metric calculation.